MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-integration-pack.md

 Generally, Public Client Apps that operate in *delegated authentication* mode require explicit consent from the user who wants to use the application.
 The explicit consent is granted interactively through an embedded browser window.

-However, the IP doesn't support the consent grant flow, instead the tenant admin must grant consent on behalf of all users in the tenant.
+However, the IP doesn't support the consent grant flow; instead the tenant admin must grant consent on behalf of all users in the tenant.

 1. Add the permissions to the app by editing the app **Manifest**.
     1. On the Azure AD portal, select the Azure AD application.